Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 geo_replicate({ DbSku = Some Sql.DtuSku.S1

-// Some different than the primary location:
+// Some different from the primary location:

 Location = Location.NorthEurope